nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 Here's what happens under the hood when a **trusted withdrawal** is made on Nume:
 - User creates a withdrawal request on nume which will be processed in the next settlement
-- When the new settlement root is signed off all the withdrawal requests will be processed and the user will receive the asset on Polygon PoS
+- When the new settlement root is signed off all the withdrawal requests will be processed and the user will receive the asset on Polygon zkEVM

 Guidelines for submitting a [trusted withdrawal request](./guides/token-transfer?id=create-transaction)

 Here's what happens under the hood when a **trustless withdrawal** is made on Nume:
-- User submits a withdrawal request to the Polygon PoS nume contract directly by providing his proof of ownership of the asset on Nume and 0.005 MATIC as stake.
+- User submits a withdrawal request to the Polygon zkEVM nume contract directly by providing his proof of ownership of the asset on Nume and 0.005 MATIC as stake.
 - The nume contract verifies the proof and processes the withdrawal request.
 If the proof is invalid the withdrawal request is rejected.
-- When the new settlement root is signed off all the withdrawal requests will be processed and the user will receive the asset on Polygon PoS and the stake amount will be returned to the user.
+- When the new settlement root is signed off all the withdrawal requests will be processed and the user will receive the asset on Polygon zkEVM and the stake amount will be returned to the user.

 Sample code for submitting a trustless withdrawal request
 ```js